canonical/ubuntu-cloud-docs/all-clouds/index.rst

 Other Ubuntu images
 -------------------

-Apart from the specific public clouds, Canonical also produces a variety of Ubuntu images for use in other platforms such as LXD, MAAS and OCI container registries.
+Apart from the specific public clouds, Canonical also produces a variety of Ubuntu images for use in other platforms such as LXD, MAAS, QEMU and OCI container registries.

 ..  grid:: 1 1 2 2